Contents

 Citing sources you never actually read is another form of plagiarism.
 If you cite Smith and Jones because Johnson cited them, without reading Smith and Jones yourself, you've misrepresented your evidence.
 You don't know what Smith and Jones actually said.
 You're relying on Johnson's interpretation.
 This's dishonest.

 Failing to cite sources is perhaps the most common form of plagiarism among students.
-You might genuinely believe an idea is common knowledge so it doesn't need citation, or you might simply forget to record the source.
+You might truly believe an idea is common knowledge so it doesn't need citation, or you might simply forget to record the source.
 Regardless of intent, if you use someone's idea or evidence without citing it, you're plagiarising.

 How Turnitin Works and What Percentage Is Acceptable